bramluiken/codex/diagnose/README.md

 # Diagnose Project

 This subproject contains a PHP server with a static JavaScript client.
-The server exposes an API endpoint at `/api/hello` and serves the client files from the `client` directory.
-The client demonstrates a small component framework with animations.
+The server exposes an API endpoint at `/api/hello` and additional survey endpoints for the client.
+The client demonstrates a small component framework with animations and displays survey questions returned by the server.

 ## Running